hunterloftis/hunterloftis/_posts/2017-07-14-abundant-concurrency.md

 As I sketched out a 100-line, 2-channel "hello, world" example, I realized my mistake.
 The pbr renderer could, internally, start as many goroutines as it needs to quickly render an image, without ever exposing that to the user.
-In Go, I can have as much concurrency as I want, and I'm free to expose a simple, sequential API to the user.
+In Go, I can have as much concurrency as I want and I'm free to expose a simple, sequential API to the user - even if each concurrent routine loops through two billion pixels.

 Go developers approach concurrency with an *abundance mindset.*